 ⭐️ A great way to serve up delicious fish

-About this Salmon Taco Recipe
+About this Salmon Tacos Recipe

 I believe Mexican Fish Tacos are often referred to as Baja Tacos, named after the Baja California peninsula where they originate, but they are usually made with white fish and have a batter.

-So, while salmon isn’t true to an authentic and original fish taco, believe me when I say it really works for this style of dish.
 Salmon is also a perfect fish to use for flavour, cost, availability and goodness.
 I’m flavouring it with Cajun spice here for a truly delicious and quick family dinner.

 What about the taco part?